Criminal tax evasion is not a joke. The federal government takes a stern view of those who have willfully not paid their taxes.

 If the concealment wasn't a willful failure, the civil penalties may range from $500 per account to a $10,000 one-time penalty.
 It may also choose to hit each individual account with a $10,000 penalty per year for up to six years.

 Have you been caught in a tax violation or facing tax fraud charges?
 Contact Brotman Law today for legal advice.
 We are tax audit attorneys that have a successful track record of defending clients facing the very intimidating consequences of tax evasion laws.
-From IRS penalty abatement to leveraging sentencing wiggle room to extracting the best possible outcome for our clients, our tax audit representation will take on the brunt of your load.
+From IRS penalty abatement and IRS audit reconsideration, to leveraging sentencing wiggle room and extracting the best possible outcome for our clients, our tax audit representation will take on the brunt of your load.
 We've done it all, and we can do it for you too.

 In 1931, Alphonse Gabriel Capone was sentenced to 11 years in prison and fined $50,000 for tax evasion.
 This was the harshest sentence ever delivered for tax evasion.
 Al Capone ran an enterprise that included many illegal doings – his was the era of our country’s Prohibition – and he was said to have raked in as much as $100 million a year.